Mortgage

 VA loans

-Activity-duty service members, veterans and eligible surviving spouses can qualify for loans backed by the U.S. Department of Veterans Affairs (VA).
+Active-duty service members, veterans and eligible surviving spouses can qualify for loans backed by the U.S. Department of Veterans Affairs (VA).
 VA loans have no down payment requirements, and VA interest rates are typically lower than those of other mortgage types.
-Borrowers don’t pay ongoing mortgage insurance, but they will have to pay an upfront funding fee.
+Borrowers don’t pay ongoing mortgage insurance but will have to pay an upfront funding fee.

 USDA loans

-USDA loans are available to low- and moderate-income borrowers purchasing a home in rural areas.
-Backed by the U.S. Department of Agriculture, USDA loans have no down payment requirement.
+USDA loans are available to low- and moderate-income borrowers purchasing homes in rural areas.
+Backed by the U.S. Department of Agriculture, USDA loans have no down payment requirements.

 When deciding which loan is right for your situation, consider your down payment, credit history and the price of the home.